openbridge/ob_hacky_slack/README.md

 Hacky Slack allowed you to pass a variety attributes as defined by the Slack messaging specs:

 ```
--a, Attachment      Sends a messages as an attachment."
+    -a, Attachment: Sends a messages as an attachment.
--A, Author          Display the author's name."
+    -A, Author: Small text used to display the author's name.
--b, Author Link     A URL that will hyperlink the author_name text mentioned above.
-(Author name is required)."
+    -b, Author Link: A URL that will hyperlink the author_name text mentioned above.
+(Author name is required).
--B, Author Icon     A URL that displays a small image to the left of the author_name text.(Author name is required)."
+    -B, Author Icon: A URL that displays a small image to the left of the author_name text.(Author name is required).
--c, Channel         The location the messages should be delivered.
-Use # or @ to prefix (#general or @joe)"
+    -c, Channel: The location the messages should be delivered.
--C, Color           This value is used to color the border along the left side of the message attachment."
+    -C, Color: This value is used to color the border along the left side of the message attachment.
+    -e, Environment: This value is used to provide the message with an environment identifier.
--h, Help            Show the command options for Slack."
+    -h, Help: Show the command options for Slack.
+    -f, Footer: Add a footer label.
+    -F, Footer Image: Add a footer image.
--i, Icon            A URL to an image file that will be displayed inside a message attachment."
+    -i, Icon: A URL to an image file that will be displayed inside a message attachment.
--I, Image           Small text used to display the author's name."
+    -I, Image: Small text used to display the author's name.
--m, Mode            Mode toggles application specific behaviors (e.g., preconfigured Monit settings)."
+    -m, Mode: Mode toggles application specific behaviors (e.g., preconfigured Monit settings).
--N, Thumbnail       A URL to an image file that will be displayed as a thumbnail on the right side of a message attachment."
+    -N, Thumbnail: A URL to an image file that will be displayed as a thumbnail on the right side of a message attachment.
--p, Pretext         This is optional text that appears above the message attachment block."
+    -p, Pretext: This is optional text that appears above the message attachment block.
--s, Status          An optional value that can either be one of ok, info, warn or error."
+    -s, Status: An optional value that can either be one of ok, info, warn or error.
--t, Text            This is the main text in a message attachment, and can contain standard message markup."
+    -Z, Text: This is the main text in a message attachment, and can contain standard message markup.
--T, Title           The title is displayed as larger, bold text near the top of a message attachment."
+    -T, Title: The title is displayed as larger, bold text near the top of a message attachmen.
--L, Title Link      A valid URL in the will ensure the title text will be hyperlinked."
+    -L, Title Link: A valid URL in the will ensure the title text will be hyperlinked.
--k, Token           Authenticates the POST to Slack."
+    -k, Token: Authenticates the POST to Slack.
--u, Username        User that posts the message."
+    -u, Username: User that posts the message.
--w, Webhook         The Slack API service endpoint to POST messages.
-Defaults to 'https://hooks.slack.com/services/'"
+    -w, Webhook: The Slack API service endpoint to POST messages.
 ```

 For more information on the above parameters, please check out the Slack docs: